 - Are their wedges always dirty on the face and bottom of the club?

 The answers to these questions will help you uncover if they play multiple shots around the greens, dig deep into the turf when they swing, play in wet conditions, and how many wedges they like to play.
-These basic insights will give a great starting point to building them a valuable wedge set.

 Putting well can make any player shoot better scores so having a quality putter is important.
 After all, at least 36 strokes a round come using a putter.
 What the golfer in your life is playing now is typically a good indicator of what they prefer to use.

 Focusing on the style of the putter, whether a larger mallet size or smaller blade, is a good place to start.
 Also, consider the length—33-inch putters for players under 5’7” and 35-inch putters for players above 6’ is a good starting point to finding the right putter for their game.

 How they take the putter back, whether in a straight back-and-through motion or with some arc in the stroke, can also help determine the type of putter needed and how the face is balanced to promote either stroke type.

 To get even more specific, knowing if they have issues with alignment or where their misses are, and if they have trouble with short putts or long can also help us advise you on the right putter.
 Weighing costs over performance is the final criteria for choosing the best putter for their game.